Best Laser Pointer Under $150 (2026): Real Performance, No Fake Specs

 B030, See the Beam, Not Just the Dot

 The B030 is the wildcard in this lineup.
-Its power spec says ">1mW," which looks unimpressive next to the B016's 6000mW.
+Its power spec says ">1mW," which looks unimpressive next to the B017 or B018's 1600mW.
 But that number is misleading, and that is exactly the point this article wants to make about how laser brightness actually works.

 The B030 uses a 520nm direct-diode green laser.
 The human eye is roughly 8 times more sensitive to 520nm green light than to 450nm blue.
 So a 150mW green beam can look just as bright as a 500mW blue beam to your eyes.
 The B030's beam is visible up to 2,000 meters at night, and the IPX5 water resistance means it handles dew, light rain, and coastal humidity without issue.